-The Board notes that updates to Section 106.100 were not proposed at first notice and therefore the Board does not open this section now.
-However, Section 106.100 requires updating to include a reference to proposed Subpart K and the Board intends to make this update next time the section is re-opened.
+The Board noted that updates to Section 106.100 were not proposed at first notice and therefore the Board did not open this section at second notice.
+However, Section 106.100 requires updating to include a reference to proposed Subpart K, and the Board intends to make this update next time the section is re-opened.
 Likewise, Section 106.100 will also be updated to include references to Subparts H, I, and J.